 The default rules can be tweaked by setting macros20 in a file src/Makevars (see Section 1.2.1 [Using Makevars], page 24).
 Note that this mechanism should be general enough to eliminate the need for a package-specific src/Makefile.
 If such a file is to be distributed, considerable care is needed to make it general enough to work on all R platforms.
-If it has any targets at all, it should have an appropriate first target named 'all' and a (possibly empty) target 'clean' which
+If it has any targets at all, it should have an appropriate first target named 'all' and a (possibly empty) target 'clean' which either or both of which may not be supported on particular platforms.
+Their main use is on macOS, but unfortunately recent versions of the macOS SDK have removed much of the support for Objective C v1.0 and Objective C++.

-16 More precisely, they can contain the English alphanumeric characters and the symbols '- . + !' (), ; = &'.
+More precisely, they can contain the English alphanumeric characters and the symbols '- - + !'(),; = &'.